FilipMaciejowski/climate_change_app/README.md

 ## Features:

 - shows charts of temperature change in the course of century
 - an additional basic info about each country available
+- beautiful SVG animations and SVG-responsive text

 ``` npm install ```